brettcutt/the-chefs-desire/README.md

 ### Acknowledgements
 - My mentor Mossa Hassan
    - Credit is due to my mentor when it came to the unit testing.
-There were alot emails trying to get particular tests to pass, The following is that code that is implementd in basic_test.py.
+There were alot emails trying to get particular tests to pass.
+  The following code came from Moosa and was implemented in basic_test.py.
+        ```
-   - content_type='multipart/form-data'
+        content_type='multipart/form-data'
-   - data=dict( "list" )
+        data=dict( "list" )
-   - register_username='m' + str(random.randint(1,1000))
+        register_username='m' + str(random.randint(1,1000))
-   - print(dir(response))
+        print(dir(response))
-   -
+        ```

 - Slack Forum (Code Institute Student)
-   - Thanks to a discussion in the forum it allowed me to follow along to the idea of setting my app config variables in a config.py file and importing that into the app.py file.
+   - Thanks to a discussion in the forum it allowed me to follow along to the idea of setting up my apps config variables in a config.py file and import that into the app.py file.